pottekkat/personal-website/content/posts/creating-today-learned-til-section-hugo-website.md

 And it needed a better layout and some style changes.

-## Creating a TIL "list" and "single" Layout
+## Adding a TIL "list" and "single" Layout

 I had to change how the TILs were listed in the section.
 Like [Julia's TIL](https://jvns.ca/til/) and unlike my [other sections](/posts/), I wanted each TIL in the list to include the complete content of the page.